cocos-creator/docs-3d-deprecated/en/editor/scene/collider-gizmo.md

 # Collider Gizmo
-For more information about the collider of Cocos Creator 3D, you can check the [Physics Introduction](../../physics/physics.md) section.
+For more information about the collider of Cocos Creator 3D, you can read the [Physics Introduction](../../physics/physics.md) documentation.

 ## Box Collider
-`Box Collider Gizmo` show the length, width, height of box, you can edit them by dragging the control quad.
+`Box Collider Gizmo` shows the length, width, height of the box.
+You can edit them by dragging the control quad.

 ![box collider gizmo](images/box-collider-gizmo.png)